 Two beaches have been added to Minnesota's 303(d) list since the source tracking study was initiated: the Park Point Sky Harbor Parking Lot Beach (2016) and the Boy Scout Landing Beach (2020).
-Both of those sites will be addressed in the Duluth Harbor and Lake Superior beach E. coli TMDL that MPCA staff are preparing for publication in February 2022.
-It should be noted that the Clyde Avenue beach will not be included in that TMDL since that is a contaminated sediment remediation project that will undergo a full dredge remedy.
+Both of those sites will be addressed in the Duluth Area Beaches TMDL that EPA approved in June 2022.
+It should be noted that the Clyde Avenue beach was not included in that TMDL since that is a contaminated sediment remediation project that will undergo a full dredged remedy.

-Within the SLRAOC, Wisconsin has four beaches that have designations for recreational restrictions pathogens due to the presence of E. coli. and one beach proposed for the 2022 list (pending EPA approval).
-Wisconsin Point Shafer Beach #2 was added to the Wisconsin 303(d) list in 2008, Wisconsin Point Lot 1 and Wisconsin Point Dutchman Creek were added in 2014, and Barker Island Inner Beach was added in 2018.
-Wisconsin Point Lot 3 is proposed for addition in 2022.
+Within the SLRAOC, Wisconsin has five beaches that have designations for recreational restrictions pathogens due to the presence of E. coli.
+Wisconsin Point Shafer Beach #2 was added to the Wisconsin 303(d) list in 2008, Wisconsin Point Lot 1 and Wisconsin Point Dutchman Creek were added in 2014, Barker Island Inner Beach was added in 2018, and Wisconsin Point Lot 3 was added in 2022.
 The Wisconsin Point Lot 3 addition came after new E. coli bacteria criteria were approved by the Wisconsin legislature in 2020.
 The new criteria allow fewer bacteria spikes over the course of the beach season, which led to additional impairment listings in the 2022 assessment period.
 Based on the source tracking study, the WI Point Beaches E. coli has been linked to bird and wildlife sources.